Sudo-Ivan/reticulum-meshchatX/README.md

 ## Features of this fork

 - [x] Custom UI/UX (actively being improved)
-- [x] Ability to set inbound and propagation node stamps
+- [x] Ability to set inbound and propagation node stamps.
-- [x] Better config parsing
+- [x] Better config parsing.
 - [x] Cancel page fetching or file downloads
 - [x] Block recieving messages from users.
 - [ ] Spam filter (based on keywords)
-- [ ] Multi-identity support
+- [ ] Multi-identity support.
-- [x] More stats on about page
+- [x] More stats on about page.
 - [x] Actions are pinned to full-length SHA hashes.
 - [x] Docker images are smaller and use SHA256 hashes for the images.
-- [x] Electron improvements
+- [x] Electron improvements.
 - [x] Latest updates for NPM and Python dependencies (bleeding edge)
-- [x] Ruff linting and Bearer SAST fixes
+- [x] Ruff linting, CodeQL Advanced and Bearer SAST fixes.

 ## Usage